Chris Jericho: Extreme Championship Wrestling (1996)

-In 1995, thanks in part to recommendations by Benoit, Dave Meltzer and Perry Saturn, to promoter Paul Heyman, and after Mick Foley saw Jericho's match against Último Dragón for the WAR International Junior Heavyweight Championship in July 1995 and gave a tape of the match to Heyman, Jericho began wrestling for the Philadelphia-based Extreme Championship Wrestling (ECW) promotion, winning the ECW World Television Championship from Pitbull #2 in June 1996 at Hardcore Heaven.
-While in ECW, Jericho wrestled Taz, Sabu, Rob Van Dam, Foley (as Cactus Jack), Shane Douglas, and 2 Cold Scorpio.
-He made his final appearance at The Doctor Is In in August 1996.
+Thanks in part to recommendations by Chris Benoit, Dave Meltzer and Perry Saturn, to promoter Paul Heyman, and after Mick Foley saw Jericho's match against Último Dragón for the WAR International Junior Heavyweight Championship in July 1995 and gave a tape of the match to Heyman, Jericho began wrestling for the Philadelphia-based Extreme Championship Wrestling (ECW) promotion in February 1996.
+In his second appearance, he defeated Rob Van Dam at the Big Apple Blizzard Blast.
+Jericho won the ECW World Television Championship from Pitbull #2 in June 1996 at Hardcore Heaven.
+At Heat Wave the following month, Jericho lost the title to Shane Douglas in a four-way dance.
+He made his final appearance at The Doctor Is In in August 1996, losing to 2 Cold Scorpio.
 It was during this time that he drew the attention of World Championship Wrestling (WCW).

 World Championship Wrestling (1996–1999)

 Early appearances (1996–1997)

 Jericho debuted for WCW on August 20, 1996, by defeating Mr. JL, which aired on the August 31 episode of Saturday Night.
 Jericho's televised debut in WCW occurred on the August 26 episode of Monday Nitro against Alex Wright in a match which ended in a no contest.
 He made his pay-per-view debut on September 15 against Chris Benoit in a losing effort at Fall Brawl.
 The following month, at Halloween Havoc, Jericho lost to nWo member Syxx due to biased officiating by nWo referee Nick Patrick.
 This led to a match between Jericho and Patrick at World War 3, which stipulated that Jericho's one arm would be tied behind his back.
 Despite the odds stacked against him, Jericho won the match.
 Later that night, Jericho participated in the namesake battle royal for a future WCW World Heavyweight Championship match but failed to win the match.

 Jericho represented WCW against nWo Japan member Masahiro Chono in a losing effort at the nWo Souled Out event.
 At SuperBrawl VII, Jericho unsuccessfully challenged Eddie Guerrero for the United States Heavyweight Championship.